 Bison Information Continued

 Bison are the largest land-dwelling mammal in North America.
-Males (1,985 lbs/900 kg) are larger than females (1,100 lbs/500 kg) and are both generally dark chocolate-brown in color, with long hair on their forelegs, head, and shoulders, but short, dense hair (3 cm/1 in) on their flanks and hindquarters.
+Males (2,000 lbs/900 kg) are larger than females (1,100 lbs/500 kg) and both are generally dark chocolate-brown in color, with long hair on their forelegs, head, and shoulders, but short, dense hair (1 in/3 cm) on their flanks and hindquarters.
 Calves of the year are born after 9 to 9½ months of gestation.
 They are reddish-tan at birth and begin turning brown after 2½ months.
 Both sexes have relatively short horns that curve upward, with male’s averaging slightly longer than those of adult females.

-Yellowstone bison feed primarily on grasses, sedges, and other grass-like plants (more than 90 percent of their diets) in open grassland and meadow communities throughout the year.
-Forbs and browse are eaten through the year, but usually comprise less than 5 percent of the diet.
+Yellowstone bison feed primarily on grasses, sedges, and other grass-like plants (more than 90% of their diets) in open grassland and meadow communities throughout the year.
+They also eat forbs (weeds and herbaceous, broad-leafed plants) and browse (the leaevs, stems and twigs of woody plants) through the year, but those usually comprise less than 5% of the diet.
+They typically forage for 9 to 11 hours daily.
 Bison are ruminants with a multiple-chambered stomach that includes microorganisms such as bacteria and protozoa to enable them to effectively digest plant material.
-They typically forage for 9 to 11 hours daily.
 Bison alternate between eating and ruminating, which is regurgitating partially digested food and chewing it again, to allow microorganisms to further break down plant material into volatile fatty acids and other compounds.
 Their large digestive tract allows them to digest lower quality foods with greater efficiency than other ungulates such as cattle, deer, or elk.

 Wolves and grizzly bears are the only large predators of adult bison.
 Dead bison provide an important source of food for scavengers and other carnivores.
 Bison will rub against trees, rocks, or in dirt wallows in an attempt to get rid of insect pests.
 Birds such as the magpie “ride” a bison to feed on insects in its coat.
 The cowbird will also follow close behind a bison, feeding on insects disturbed by its steps.

-Like most other ungulates of the Greater Yellowstone Ecosystem, bison will move from their summer ranges to lower elevation winter ranges as snow accumulates and dense snowpack develops.
-Most bison alter their diets somewhat during winter, feeding in lowland meadows with concentrated sedges and grasses compared to a more diverse diet of grasses, sedges, and riparian and shrub leaves during the rest of the year.
+Like most other ungulates of the Greater Yellowstone Ecosystem, bison will move from their summer ranges to lower elevation as snow accumulates and dense snowpack develops.
+Most bison alter their diets somewhat during winter, feeding in lowland meadows with concentrated sedges and grasses compared to a more diverse diet during the rest of the year.
 Bison appear to select foraging areas during winter based more on plant abundance than quality, and then consume the most nutritious plants available.
 High densities of bison can deplete forage in high quality patches, resulting in subsequent use of areas with plants of lower diet quality.
 Bison in central Yellowstone frequently use thermally influenced areas near geysers, hot springs, fumaroles, and rivers with less snow during winter.
 Forested areas are used occasionally for shade or shelter, escape from insects and other disturbances, or to travel between foraging areas or seasonal ranges.

 Yellowstone bison historically occupied approximately 7,720 square miles (20,000 km2) in the headwaters of the Yellowstone and Madison rivers.
 Today, this range is restricted to primarily Yellowstone National Park and some adjacent areas of Montana.
 The bison population is subdivided into the central and northern breeding herds.
 The northern breeding herd congregates in the Lamar Valley and on adjacent plateaus for the breeding season.
 During the remainder of the year, these bison use grasslands, wet meadows, and sage-steppe habitats in the Yellowstone River drainage, which extends 62 miles (100 km) between Cooke City and the Paradise Valley north of Gardiner, Montana.
 The northern range is drier and warmer than the rest of the park, and generally has shallower snow than in the interior of the park.

-European American settlers moving west during the 1800s changed the balance.
-Market hunting, sport hunting, and a US Army campaign in the late 1800s nearly eliminated bison.
+European American settlers moving west during the 1800s changed way of life for Indians and bison.
+Market hunting, sport hunting, and a U.S. Army campaign in the late 1800s nearly eliminated bison.
 Yellowstone was the only place in the contiguous 48 states where wild, free ranging bison persisted.
 The US Army, which administered Yellowstone at the turn of the 20th century, protected these few dozen bison from poaching as best they could.
 The protection and recovery of bison in Yellowstone is one of the great triumphs of American conservation.